dsimard/attr_object/README.md

 [![Build Status](https://travis-ci.org/dsimard/attr_object.svg?branch=master)](https://travis-ci.org/dsimard/attr_object)

-Value Objects should be used to have more capabilities on a model attribute in Rails.
+Value Objects are used to add methods on model attributes in Rails.
 Example, a `phone_number` attribute that is simply a string could have methods to return the `area_code`, an unformated version or a formated standardized version.

 ## How to use